TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Lists.rst

 Lists
 =====

+This section contains information on bullet lists and numbered lists.

 * Each item of a list should start with a `*` or `-` and a space after it
 * Lists should have an empty line before and after
 * Sublists should also precede with an extra newline
 * Indent sublists with 3 spaces

+bullet lists:

+* Each item of a list should start with a `*` or `-` and a space after it

+numbered lists:

+* Start each item with a `#.` and a space after it for automatic numbering

+**See also:**

+* `Docutils cheat-sheet for reStructuredText: Bullet list <http://docutils.sourceforge.net/docs/user/rst/quickref.html#bullet-lists>`__
+* `Docutils cheat-sheet for reStructuredText: Enumerated lists <http://docutils.sourceforge.net/docs/user/rst/quickref.html#enumerated-lists>`__

 Example 1: List with sublist items
 ==================================